Elizaga21/Elizaga21/README.md

 - 👋 Hi, I’m @Elizaga21
 - 👀 I’m interested in ...cinema, digital creation and travel around the world.
-- 🌱 I’m currently learning ...Java, HTML5, CSS, GIT, MySQL and many more !
+- 🌱 I’m currently learning in a Bootcamp ...Java, Spring, HTML5, CSS, GIT, MySQL and many more !
 - 💞️ I’m looking to collaborate on ...creative websites and learn more about interesting people
 - 📫 How to reach me ...elisabetaudiovisual@gmail.com